coldnebo/data_hut/README.md

     => 44

-Read more about the [Sequel gem](http://sequel.rubyforge.org/rdoc/files/README_rdoc.html) to determine what operations you can perform on a datahut dataset.
+Read more about the [Sequel gem](http://sequel.rubyforge.org/rdoc/files/README_rdoc.html) to determine what operations you can perform on a DataHut dataset.

 ## A More Ambitious Example...